w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a piece of text with terms that are difficult to understand.
 Ask them to either provide an explanation for such terms or to substitute them with terms that are easier.
 {% include excol.html type="end" %}

+{% include excol.html type="start" %}

+### Topic: Links

+{% include excol.html type="middle" %}

+Intro paragraph [TBD].

+#### Learning Outcomes for Topic

+Students should be able to:

+* write unique, descriptive, and meaningful link text
+* provide relevant information about the link destination in the link text where possible, including:
+  * the target resource title
+  * if the link will open a new window
+  * the file type and format (when linking to a file)
+* ensure links and their different states are perceived both visually and non-visually
+* employ accessible authoring tools that:
+  * allow the inclusion of additional information for links where needed
+  * produce appropriate markup for links

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+* Discuss different uses of links, such as for linking to other pages, to a document, or to different parts of the content.
+Explain that these links must have clear and meaningful text so that people can understand their purpose as well as where they go to.
+For example, providing  information about the link destination, the document type and format, and where the link will open.
+* Show examples of some predefined styles for links and link states.
+Explain that redefining the styles is a designer's and author tool vendor's responsibility.
+If the author changes these styles, they must ensure they are accessible.
+* Introduce accessible authoring tools that produce appropriate markup for links and that support the inclusion of additional information for links where needed.
+Explain that some tools may refer to additional information in different ways.
+For example, "link description", "screen tip", and others.
+Explain that it is good practice to always display as much information as possible on the screen's link text to maximize compatibility with user agents and assistive technologies.
+Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students which types of information the link text could contain.
+Assess how students relate the information that the link text could contain, including link destination, document type and format, and where the link will open.
+* Practical &mdash; Give students a link text that is not meaningful and ask them to make it meaningful by tweaking its language.
+Assess how students provide meaningful and descriptive link text.

+{% include excol.html type="end" %}

 {% include excol.html type="all" %}